jjansen512/SlackChannelAutomator/README.md

 ## Operational Overview

 - The extension is built using JavaScript and is compatible with modern browsers.
-- It requires the user to be logged into Midway and have the active browser tab set to a URL containing a SIM ticket ID.
 There is a Firefox version and a pending Chromium-compatible version that needs to be installed as an unpacked extension.
 - When the engineer loads the extension, it parses HTML from the current tab from SIM and:
   - Extracts the ticket ID